hashimati/Service-Requests-Offers-Microservices/README.md

 ```
 1) Enabling The security
 2) To enable login endpoint
-3) To enable oauth endpoint
+3) To enable OAuth endpoint
 4) to enable JWT token
-5) to provide the secret in the configuration which the sevice uses to generate the token.
+5) to provide the secret in the configuration which the service uses to generate the token.
-6) To enable header.
+6) To enable the header.
 7) To specify the header name.
 8) To specify the prefix of the authentication.
 9) To enable propagation
 10) To provide the services ids to which the UsersService will propagate the JWT secret.

 #### Service Discovery Client Configuration:
-If you want to use Netfilx Eureka Discovery add Eureka configuration, add Eureka client configurations to application.yml file
+If you want to use Netflix Eureka Discovery add Eureka configuration, add Eureka client configurations to the application.yml file
 ```
 src\main\resources\application.yml
 ```